Religious war: Holy war concepts in religious traditions

 While early empires could be described as henotheistic, i.e. dominated by a single god of the ruling elite (as Marduk in the Babylonian empire, Assur in the Assyrian empire, etc.), or more directly by deifying the ruler in an imperial cult, the concept of "holy war" enters a new phase with the development of monotheism.

 Ancient warfare and polytheism

+The destruction of the Second Temple in Jerusalem as Romans stormed the city during the Great Jewish Revolt.

 During classical antiquity, the Greco-Roman world had a pantheon with particular attributes and interest areas.
 Ares personified war.
 While he received occasional sacrifice from armies going to war, there was only a very limited "cult of Ares".
 In Sparta, however, each company of youths sacrificed to Enyalios before engaging in ritual fighting at the Phoebaeum.

 Hans M. Barstad (2008) claimed that this ancient Greek attitude to war and religion differed from that of ancient Israel and Judah: "Quite unlike what we find with the Greeks, holy war permeated ancient Israelite society."
 Moreover, ever since the pioneering study of Manfred Weippert, "»Heiliger Krieg« in Israel und Assyrien" (1972), scholars have been comparing the holy war concept in the (monotheistic) Hebrew Bible with other (polytheistic) ancient Near Eastern war traditions, and found "many [striking] similarities in phraseology and ideology".